crunchy-leaf/blue-team-lab/README.md

 # Blue Team Lab & Detection Projects

-This repository documents my cybersecurity home lab and blue team projects focused on threat detection, log analysis, incident response, and Active Directory security.
+This repository documents my cybersecurity home lab and blue team projects and web application security (WAF development) focused on threat detection, log analysis, incident response, and Active Directory security.

 The purpose of this repository is to simulate realistic attacker activity, investigate security events, develop detection logic, and document investigations using industry-standard defensive tools.